factcast/factcast/factcast-server-ui/README.md

 ## Report Generation

-The UI offers a report generation feature that can be used to generate and save report based on certain event criteria.
+The UI offers a report generation feature that can be used to generate and save reports based on certain event criteria.
 These reports can be stored either in S3 (`S3ReportStore`) or in your local filesystem (`FileSystemReportStore`).

 If you want to use the `S3ReportStore`, you need to provide the configuration property of `factcast.ui.s3.bucket`.